 Listing 19-10: Reading from or writing to a mutable static variable is unsafe

-Just like with regular variables, we specify mutability using the mut keyword.
+As with regular variables, we specify mutability using the mut keyword.
 Any code that reads or writes from COUNTER must be within an unsafe block.
 This code compiles and prints COUNTER: 3 as we would expect because it’s single threaded.
 Having multiple threads access COUNTER would likely result in data races.

-With mutable data that’s globally accessible, it’s difficult to ensure there are no data races, which is why Rust considers mutable static variables to be unsafe.
-Where possible, it’s preferable to use the concurrency techniques and threadsafe smart pointers we discussed in Chapter 16, so the compiler checks that data accessed from different threads is done safely.
+With mutable data that is globally accessible, it’s difficult to ensure there are no data races, which is why Rust considers mutable static variables to be unsafe.
+Where possible, it’s preferable to use the concurrency techniques and thread-safe smart pointers we discussed in Chapter 16, so the compiler checks that data accessed from different threads is done safely.

+prod: check xref

 Implementing an Unsafe Trait

-Finally, the last action that only works with unsafe is implementing an unsafe trait.
+The final action that only works with unsafe is implementing an unsafe trait.
 A trait is unsafe when at least one of its methods has some invariant that the compiler can’t verify.
-We can declare that a trait is unsafe by adding the unsafe keyword before trait, and then implementation of the trait must be marked as unsafe too, as shown in Listing 19-11:
+We can declare that a trait is unsafe by adding the unsafe keyword before trait; then implementation of the trait must be marked as unsafe too, as shown in Listing 19-11:

 unsafe trait Foo {